dieterich-lab/rp-bp/docs/running-example.md

 * `riboseq-adapters.fa`.
 An example adapter file for use with `flexbar`.
 It includes typical TruSeq and ArtSeq adapters, as well as a few adapters from the literature.
 It also includes a custom adapter used to create the sample dataset.

-* `test-chrI.fastq.gz`.
+* `c-elegans.test-chrI.rep-1.fastq.gz`.
 A small test sequencing dataset.
 It has been constructed to include some reads which uniquely map to the annotated transcripts, some reads which map to ribosomal sequences, some reads which do not uniquely map to the genome and some reads which are filtered due to quality issues.

-* `c-elegans-test.expected.predicted-orfs.bed.gz`.
-The expected predictions using the Rp-Bp pipeline.
+* `c-elegans.test-chrI.rep-2.fastq.gz`.
+Another small test sequencing dataset.

-* `c-elegans-test.expected.chisq.predicted-orfs.bed.gz`.
-The expected predictions using the Rp-chi pipeline.
+* `expected-orf-predictions`.
+The expected predictions and sequence files for each replicate (c-elegans-rep-1 and c-elegans-rep-2 files) and the merged replicates (c-elegans-test files).
+Please see the [usage instructions](usage-instructions.ipynb#logging-options) for the meaning of each of the files.

 **Downloading from the command line**